Alex of Venice: Casting

-Mary Elizabeth Winstead was cast in the film on 12 June 2013.
-She says of the script, "I immediately loved it.
+Mary Elizabeth Winstead was cast in the film on June 12, 2013.
+She said of the script, "I immediately loved it.
 It was one of those things where I cried like 5 times when I first read it.
 I just felt really connected to the role and thought it was so beautifully written."

 Messina approached Don Johnson to play the role of Alex's father Roger.
-Johnson says he "wasn’t initially won over to play Alex's father," but "Chris wouldn't leave me alone – he came up to my house in North Los Angeles, and I wasn't really looking to work, so I dragged him to my boys' basketball game and made him watch, and he feigned interest."
+Johnson said he "wasn't initially won over to play Alex's father," but "Chris wouldn't leave me alone – he came up to my house in North Los Angeles, and I wasn't really looking to work, so I dragged him to my boys' basketball game and made him watch, and he feigned interest."
 Johnson ultimately agreed, saying he was "intrigued by Messina's infectious passion" and "the material resonated with me because it had different tempos and rhythms."

-Upon casting himself in the movie, Messina said,"I thought there were a lot of other actors who could've done a better job [...]
+Upon casting himself in the film, Messina said, "I thought there were a lot of other actors who could've done a better job [...]
 I was scared to do both (acting and directing), but I wanted to do it to learn what it’d be like.
 Maybe two weeks out, I was trying to convince Jamie [Patricof, producer] to hire somebody else!"
-But both Nehra and Shilton hoped for Messina for the role years ago.
+Producers Katie Nehra and Justin Shilton had wanted Messina for the role years ago.
 "He was our only George," said Shilton.

+Filming

+Shooting began on June 17, 2013, and wrapped on July 17.
+Filming took place on location in Venice Beach.